 In particular, the Russian invasion Ukraine which began on February 24, 2022, is affecting the supply of oil and natural gas in Europe.
 Natural gas is a primary source of energy for homes and industry in Europe.
 Prior to the war, in 2020, Russia accounted for around 29% of crude oil and 43% of natural gas imports into the EU.
-While it is impossible to predict what affect the war in Ukraine could have on the Company's operations in Sweden, our energy pricing is currently buffered partially by the ability to enter into forward energy agreements for the purchase of electricity.
+While it is impossible to predict what affect the war in Ukraine could have on the Company's operations in Sweden, our energy pricing is currently buffered partially by our ability to enter into forward energy agreements for the purchase of electricity.
 Our Swedish operation utilizes approximately 37.5 MW of renewable hydroelectric energy, which represents approximately 25% of our global overall utilization of hydroelectric and geothermal energy.

-Management's Discussion and Analysis of Financial Condition and Results of Operations Year ended March 31, 2023
+HIVE Digital Technologies Ltd. (formerly, HIVE Blockchain Technologies Ltd.) Management's Discussion and Analysis of Financial Condition and Results of Operations Period ended June 30, 2023

 As a measure of security against hackers, the Company holds its Bitcoin in segregated, secure storage wallets, maintained by Fireblocks, a leading provider of crypto asset secure storage and management, which specializes in securely storing crypto currencies.
 HIVE has not pledged or staked our Bitcoin assets as collateral against debt or other obligations of any kind.
 HIVE's Bitcoin is not stored on any exchange.
-HIVE's Bitcoin is never "staked" (See our definition of "Proof-of-Stake") or loaned to any third party.
+HIVE's Bitcoin is never "staked" for mining purposes (See our definition of "Proof-of-Stake") or loaned to any third party.